linpengcheng/PurefunctionPipelineDataflow/README.md

 - Acceptance: Motherboard with standardized interfaces such as PCI, SATA, USB, etc.
 - External standardized data: hard disk, flash drive, etc.

+Modern computers (especially HPC) are often heterogeneous computing with many cores.
+From the theory of "warehouse/workshop model", system performance should be evaluated from two aspects:

+1. A simple summation of the maximum computing power of all workshops.
+2. The speed at which the entire system (warehouse/workshop) cooperates with each other to complete a complex calculation task.

 ##### The out-of-order execution technology of modern CPUs is a mistake on February 16 2021